torus-tools/stack/README.md

 # Torus Stack
 A promise-based javascript SDK that generates and deploys JSON cloudformation templates for static websites in AWS.
 It uses the AWS SDK to create, and execute changesets in a particular sequence that enables automation of the entire process while maintaining a short deployment time.

 You are free to customize the generated cloudformation template or its resources individually in any way you want using the AWS console/CLIs/SDKs and/or the torus stack SDK/CLI command.
 You can also push the arjan_config to github and enable other team-members (with permission) to collaborate on the stack.
-Arjan facilitates this process by creating a per-stack IAM policy that can easily be assigned to other users in AWS.

 ## Features
 - Creates a single cloudformation template
 - Saves your cloudformation changesets locally
-- Creates per-stack IAM roles
 - Automatically imports existing resources for a given domain in AWS
 - Adds continous deployment with github using codepipeline
 - Completely open source